-But, of course, forward-looking businessmen who decided to develop meditation apps must envisage options to make the profit.
+But, of course, forward-looking businessmen who decided to develop meditation apps must envisage options to make a profit.
 And Headspace’s owners are no exception, therefore, they also made a paid version of their mobile service.

 A paid version provides users with access to hundreds of hours of various meditations.
 There are individual and series of meditations, and each of them, in turn, offers different topics: health, relationships, and activity.
 A course of meditations chosen can last from 10 to 30 sessions.

 Classic: traditional meditations of various lengths, optionally accompanied by voice instructions.

 On the go: meditations on the move: while walking, running, cooking, etc.

 Sos: short meditations which last only a few minutes.
 Their goal is to help a person calm down if there is an emergency situation.

 Easy to use;